nginxinc/nginx-gateway-fabric/tests/README.md

 make create-gke-cluster
 ```

-> Note: The GKE cluster is created with no local kubectl access by default.
-To access the cluster locally, you can add
+> Note: The GKE cluster is created with `master-authorized-networks`, meaning only IPs from explitly allowed CIDR ranges
+> will be able to access the cluster.
+The script will automatically add your current IP to the authorized list, but if
-> your local IP to the `master-authorized-networks` of the cluster by running the following:
+> your IP changes, you can add your new local IP to the `master-authorized-networks` of the cluster by running the
+> following:

 ```makefile
 make add-local-ip-to-cluster